Cable car supporters argue that the cable car is Green and those who oppose it are anti-Green. Have the Greens lost the plot?

 “Improve the environment beyond carbon neutral.”

 All three benefits are really one: the cable car eliminates carbon emissions.
 More specifically, the MWCC quotes up to 1,100 tonnes of emissions savings per annum.
-Cynics may consider the figure exaggerated, and the claim has not been independently verified,* but let us take them at their word, and also agree that carbon reduction strategies should be applauded.
+Skeptics may consider the figure exaggerated, and the claim has not been independently verified,* but let us take them at their word, and agree also that carbon reduction strategies should be applauded.

 So what’s wrong?